Contents

-Along the path to the left of the entrance, you can walk up to the viewing area behind the building.
-Only by climbing up the tower, you can see the whole sandy hook bay as well as New York City, but underneath the tower, it is now heavily wooded, blocking the view.
+Following the small path to the left of the entrance, you can walk up to the observation area behind the building.
+Only by climbing the tower can you see the entire Sandy Hook Bay and catch a glimpse of New York City.
+The view from the base of the tower is now obstructed by dense trees.

-Due to its location, there are several military bases around the Jersey Shore, and Twin Lights was once one of them.
-The history of the area is not well documented, such as the unnamed cannon that was dug up when the building was erected back in 1862, and whether it belonged to pirates or an old army is not known.
+Due to its geographical location, there are several military bases around the New Jersey coast, and Twin Lights was once one of them.
+The historical records here are not very detailed.
+For example, when this building was constructed in 1862, an unidentified cannon was unearthed.
+Whether it belonged to pirates or some old military force is now unknown.

 It's just a short drive east of Highland.Gateway National Scenic AreaGateway is a long sandbar surrounded by beaches.
 There is no annual pass for the National Park, but you need to pay 15 dollars for the entrance ticket. gateway is a long sandbar surrounded by beach, because it is close to New York and New Jersey city, there are a lot of tourists playing in the water.
 The colorful beach umbrellas remind us of the crowded beaches in Taiwan.